-Three partners went into the business of repairing and selling electrical transformers.
-They were seeking a central United States location and began to canvass the Midwest, particularly Kansas, for a small town in which they could start their shop.
+In 1971, three partners went into the business of repairing and selling electrical transformers.
+They sought a central U.S. location and began to canvass the Midwest, particularly Kansas, for a small town in which they could start their shop.
 The proximity of I-70 for transportation and the broad customer base offered by many rural electric cooperatives and municipalities in Kansas and neighboring states supported the choice of Solomon, Kansas.

-In April, 1971 Solomon Electrical Supply began operations with owner Gene Hemmer and six employees.
+In April, Solomon Electrical Supply began operations with owner Gene Hemmer and six employees.
 We specialized in repairing, remanufacturing and recycling small pole and padmount transformers.
-Within three years, the company’s employment had risen to 30 people.
-For a few years the company struggled while it sought to create a market niche with a high quality transformer product.
+Within three years the company’s employment rose to 30 people while it sought to create a market niche with a high-quality transformer product.

-With momentum building, in 1980 we added regulators and reclosers to our mix for repair and remanufacture.
-In 1981 we expanded our power sub facility for repair, rewind and remanufacture.
-In 1987 the company found its stride and began to achieve considerable growth in sales.
-Annual sales reached $3.4 million with 60 employees and growing.
-This expansion in the 80’s brought a new focus on quality products and exceptional customer service, the building blocks of today’s Solomon Corporation.
+With momentum building, in 1980, we added regulators and reclosers to our mix for repair and remanufacture.
+In 1981, we expanded our power sub facility for repair, rewind, and remanufacture.
+In 1987, the company found its stride and began to achieve considerable growth in sales.
+Annual sales reached $3.4 million and the company was at 60 employees and growing.
+This expansion in the 80s brought a new focus on quality products and exceptional customer service, the building blocks of today’s Solomon Corporation.

 GROWTH IN THE 90’s

-In 1991 we opened a new, state-of-the-art transformer reclamation facility in Solomon.
-This 31,600 square foot facility alone was over five times the size of the original Solomon Electric building.
-Efficiencies were achieved through streamlined production capabilities and innovative process development.
-The addition of transformer reclamation (the recovery of metals from salvaged transformers) provides significant incremental revenue to the company.
-Metals recovered include copper, aluminum, steel and brass.
+In 1991, we opened a new, state-of-the-art transformer reclamation facility in Solomon.
+This 31,600-square-foot facility alone was more than five times the size of the original Solomon Electric building.
+We achieved efficiencies through streamlined production capabilities and innovative process development.
+The addition of transformer reclamation (the recovery of metals from salvaged transformers) provided significant incremental revenue to the company.
+Metals recovered include copper, aluminum, steel, and brass.

 The early 1990s brought three additional major building projects to the manufacturing facilities in Kansas.
-As a result, this increased the quantity of the units manufactured and expanded our capacity to produce power class substation-type transformers.
+This increased the quantity of the units manufactured and expanded our capacity to produce power class substation-type transformers.

-In January, 1996 Solomon expanded east and built a branch facility in Decatur, Tennessee.
-This was initially developed to funnel product to the Kansas location to insure continued growth and maintain a competitive edge in a freight intensive business.
-Based on customer demand, this facility has expanded and currently provides transformer, regulators and reclosers sales and service as well as reclamation services.
+In January 1996, Solomon expanded east and built a branch facility in Decatur, Tennessee.
+We developed this initially to funnel product to the Kansas location to ensure continued growth and maintain a competitive edge in a freight-intensive business.
+Based on customer demand, we expanded this facility and to provide transformer, regulator, and recloser sales and service, as well as reclamation services.

 NEW OWNERSHIP/CONTINUED GROWTH & EXPANSION